 General Statement of Job Function

 Staff the Circulation Desk and the Reserve Shelf.
 Help library users with general questions.
 Shelve books.
 Assist with processing items into the collection.
 Available to work evening and weekend hours.
-There are 2 work study positions available.

 - Enter additional information into library patron records in the database and assign barcodes.